FreshlyBrewedCode/pymee/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/pymee?color=blue&logo=python&logoColor=yellow)
 ![GitHub last commit](https://img.shields.io/github/last-commit/FreshlyBrewedCode/pymee)

+> pymee is the backbone of the [Home Assistant homee integration](https://github.com/FreshlyBrewedCode/hacs-homee).

 pymee is an unofficial python library for interacting with the [homee](https://hom.ee) smart home/home automation platform.
 It uses the [websockets](https://github.com/aaugustin/websockets) library to connect to a local homee cube and maintains a list of nodes (devices), attributes, groups and more that are updated whenever new data arrives from homee.

 Large parts of this library are directly ported from the awesome [homeeApi](https://github.com/stfnhmplr/homee-api) javascript library.